Blog \ Development

 How to Maintain Motivated and Agile Development Teams

 The agile development methodology is becoming a popular trend for projects that require a large degree of flexibility.
-That’s one reason why an estimated 41% of businesses use agile project management often or always.
+That’s one reason why an estimated 41% of businesses use aagile project management often or always for self-organizing their development roadmaps.

 I’ve used agile extensively during my career as a developer and project manager for Hewlett-Packard, Electronic Arts, and Nike.
 My company, BairesDev, has also been a leader in Agile development since we founded it in 2003.